Setup and Config

 git gcinstance running on this repository.

-All packs except the largest pack and those marked with a
+All packs except the largest non-cruft pack, any packs marked with a

 --aggressive option is supplied, git-repack will